The Princess in the Suit of Leather: India

 According to scholar A. K. Ramanujan, tale type ATU 510B, "The Dress of Gold, of Silver, of Stars", is reported across India, with variants in Bengali, Hindi, Gondi and Tamil.

 Ramanujan published an Indian tale titled Hanchi, sourced from Kannada.
 In this tale, an old woman has a pair of children, a son and a daughter.
 One day, the boy becomes enamoured by his own golden-haired sister, to the horror of their mother.
 The old woman, then, advises her daughter to fashion a mask to hide her face and hair, and to leave their home to escape her brother's lust.
 The girl commissions a clay mask from a clay potter, gets some food from her mother and departs.
 Meanwhile, her mother poisons herself, and her brother becomes mad with grief.
 The girl goes to another city and is called Hanchi, from hancha ('clay tile'), and finds work with a saukar, a rich man, as a maidservant.
 One day, the saukar prepares a meal in his orchard and invites everyone, save for Hanchi herself and one of his youngest sons.
 Hanchi takes off her mask and goes to take a bath while everyone is away, but she is spied on by the saukar's youngest son.
 He notices her great beauty and becomes infatuated.
 Hanchi flees from the bath and puts on the mask again.
 The youngest son's newfound love annoys his parents, who wish to marry him to any other bride, not the "lowborn servant".
 Irritated, he goes to Hanchi's quarters, takes off her mask and smashes it on the ground.
 Seeing her beauty and graceful countenance, the saukar and his wife agree to marry their son to Hanchi.
 The tale then continues as another tale type: ATU 896, "The Lecherous Holy Man and the Maiden in a Box".

+Iran

+According to a study by Russian scholar Vladimir Minorsky, the tale type appears in Iran as Namadi (Gusfandi), indexed as type 510 (thus close to Cinderella).
+In the Iranian tale type, the heroine avoids marriage with her foster father by placing a dummy on her bed, then dons a felt disguise; she goes to another kingdom where she finds work as a prince's servant; she takes off the disguise to attend a wedding, where the prince sees her and gives her a ring; later, the heroine bakes a loaf of bread for the prince and puts the ring inside it.